GeorgeWebDevCy/tcnapp-connector/readme.txt

 Activation seeds hidden products for the Blue, Gold, Platinum, and Black tiers (if missing) and keeps their pricing/categories synced with admin defaults.
 Use the **TCN Membership Level** drop-down on other products to link them to tiers manually.

 == Changelog ==

+= 0.3.87 =
+* Allow localhost and loopback requests while `WP_DEBUG` is enabled, so developers can exercise the login endpoints over HTTP without toggling production options.
+* Harden API token generation to account for empty JWT secrets by trimming the returned value and falling back to random bearer strings when necessary.
+* Document the JWT secret requirement and relaxed HTTPS behaviour in the platform reference for easier troubleshooting during onboarding.

 = 0.3.86 =
 * Add a `/wp-json/gn/v1/token/refresh` endpoint that refreshes both transient and JWT API tokens for the mobile app.